MerginMaps/docs/src/gis/photo-names/index.md

 :white_check_mark: If you want to use a [numeric field](../../layer/form-widgets/#numbers) or other non-text fields in your expression, you need to convert it to a string first using the `to_string()` function

-:no_entry_sign: The expression is evaluated with the **current** field values.
+:warning: The expression is evaluated with the **current** field values.
 The name of the photo will stay the same even if you change the value of the field later.

-:no_entry_sign: The setup needs to be saved and synchronised.
+:warning: The setup needs to be saved and synchronised.
 Only photos that are taken after synchronisation will have the name defined by the expressions.
 Existing photos will keep their original names.

 In general, it is useful to use some of these variables:
 - Current timestamp `now()` is a good starting point to ensure uniqueness of the name of the photo.